Books and Vintage Merchandise Store

 Famous Statues of Authors in Postcards

-The first widely available picture postcards were printed by colour lithography.
-They usually featured 2, 4, or even more vignettes of sites important to the locals.
-Inevitably, a monument to a writer was included (as above, showing the Brothers Grimm).
-Indeed, statues of authors were often more numerous on these postcards than were monuments of royals or commanders.
-The white patch on this card was the only space where a message could be written.
-The back, until circa 1903, was reserved–by law–solely for the recipient’s address.
+The first widely available picture postcards were printed via colour lithography.
+They usually featured 2, 4, or even more vignettes of sites important to tourists.
+Inevitably, a monument to a famed local writer was included among the vignettes (as above, showing the Brothers Grimm).
+Indeed, statues of authors were often more numerous on such postcards than were bronze or marble monuments of royals or commanders.

 A postcard vendor, ca 1900, selling his wares to tourists at spots popular with visitors.